antoine-42/ilus/README.md

 - `/docker/plex/docker-compose.override.yml`
 - `/docker/transmission/docker-compose.override.yml`
+- `/docker/pie-hole/docker-compose.override.yml`

-Fill in the .template files at these locations.
+You can just fill in the .template files at these locations.

 ### Config files location for apps